 What is a Mass Gainer?

 Mass Gainers are basically powders loaded with carbohydrates, proteins and fats.
-For extreme ectomorphs or hard-gainers, it becomes difficult to consume enough calories to maintain a calorie surplus everyday in order to gain weight.
+For extreme ectomorphs or hard-gainers, it becomes difficult to consume enough calories to maintain a calorie surplus.

-Don’t get me wrong, but why mass gainers have an edge over whey protein supplements in this particular case has a reason.
-Unlike whey protein, mass gainers are specially packaged in a way that they offer a ton of calories, which is exactly what a person with extremely high metabolism needs.
+Mass gainers have an edge over whey protein in this particular case has a reason.
+Unlike whey protein, mass gainers are specially packaged in a way that they offer a ton of calories.

 Mass Gainer Benefits

-Since mass gainers are excellent products with a combination of high quality protein and carbohydrates, they can help you improve your performance in the gym.
-Looking at the evidence if you’re a hard-gainers, including a mass gainer in your diet can definitely improve your performance in the gym which in turn will help you put on weight faster.
+Since mass gainers are excellent products with a combination of high quality whey protein and carbohydrates, they can help you improve your performance in the gym.

 Mass Gainer vs Whey Protein